jcstroud/radialx/docs/index.rst

 for numerous operating systems, including Mac OS X, Windows 7 & XP, and several flavors of Linux.
-Additionally, it is possible to build CCTBX from a source bundle or, for the more ambitious, the SVN repository.
+Additionally, it is possible to build CCTBX from a source bundle or, for the more ambitious, the SVN repository at sourceforge.

-Because of the unique python interpreter behavior required by CCTBX, it is necessary to have all dependencies (except CCTBX itself) installed both to the ``cctbx.python`` interpreter and to a system python interpreter (e.g. at ``/usr/local/bin/python``).
+Because of the unusual python interpreter behavior forced by the cctbx.python executable, it is necessary to have all dependencies (except CCTBX itself) installed both to the ``cctbx.python`` interpreter and to a system python interpreter (e.g. at ``/usr/local/bin/python``).

 The difficulty here might be in using pip with CCTBX if